darthVad3r/StacksOfChaos/README.md

 # StacksOfChaos
-This is an application for managing home libraries.
+This is an application for managing home libraries using Angular, .Net Core, .Net Maui and MS SQL Server.
 Here are the projects that make up this application.
 1. Name: SOCApi Type: .NET 9 Web API
  a.
 Purpose: Provides RESTful API endpoints for managing data related to spots and titles.
  b.
 Key Features: